KPresentation/KPresentationFramework/README.md

 ======================

 A framework for the creation of gesture-based applications for big-data presentation and navigation.
-Gesture recognition is made by the KinectRecognizer component, using the Microsoft Kinect sensor and the [GestIT] (https://github.com/GestIT/GestIT) library.
+Gesture recognition is made by the KRecognizer component, using the Microsoft Kinect sensor and the [GestIT] (https://github.com/GestIT/GestIT) library.
 The framework is based on the WPF architecture.

 Recognized Gestures
 ===================

-KinectRecognizer is able to recognize the following gestures:
+KRecognizer is able to recognize the following gestures:

 - **Right Hand Move**: raised when the user moves the right hand.
 The recognizer translates the spatial coordinates of the hands in   screen coordinates.
 - **Navigate Back**: raised when the user aligns horizontally its hands and approaches them.